Stern-Combo Meißen: History

 The group was formed by Martin Schreier, Norbert Jäger and Bernd Fiedler in 1964 in Meißen, East Germany as "Stern-Combo Meißen".
 At the time, the group toured around their native Germany playing covers of Beatles, Rolling Stones and Kinks songs.
 In the early 70's, upon the arrival of Thomas Kurzhals (keyboardist) and Reinard Fißler (vocals), the classic lineup had formed and took off musically, thus becoming one of the up-and-coming rock groups in East Germany.
 In 1975, the group appeared in a scene of a movie called Hostess, performing alongside singer Nina Hagen.

 Then upon the arrival of keyboardist Lothar Kramer that same year, the group released their self-titled first album in 1977 through AMIGA, the label through which they would release all of their studio albums from that period up to the late 80's.
 Around that time they were evolving as an art rock group, releasing two concept albums: One in 1978: Weißes Gold (White Gold) and the other one in 1980: Reise zum Mittelpunkt des Menschen (Journey to the Center of Mankind), the later which was released in the same year the group decided to shorten their name to "Stern Meißen".

 Since the release of that album, the group decided to go in a more pop direction, particularly with the arrival of famous East German singer, IC Falkenberg, who replaced Fißler in 1983.
 By then, the only member that was left from the 70's lineup (plus the only founding member left in the band) was Schreier.
-The group then reached new popularity throughout East Germany due to their almost dramatic shift in musical direction, mainly due to Falkenberg's subsequent solo carrier during his tenure with the group.
+The group then reached new popularity throughout East Germany due to their almost dramatic shift in musical direction, mainly due to Falkenberg's subsequent solo career during his tenure with the group.
 After releasing two more albums, the group split in 1989.
-Afterwards, the 1986-1989 lineup reunited for a one-off performance in 1993 in which ex-vocalist Fißler took part in.
+Afterwards, the 1986-1989 lineup reunited for a tour in 1993 in which ex-vocalist Fißler took part in.
 Then in 1996, the 1979 lineup (excluding Kramer) reunited, adding "Combo" back into their name, and gave performances up until the early 2000s.
 By then, Fißler had been diagnosed with ALS and, after releasing a solo album, had to leave the group in early 2005 and stop performing live altogether.